sainathreddy922/SQL-Project-on--Namma-Yatri/README.md

 12.Find the total searches which got estimate,searches_got_quotes,searches_for_quotes ?

-13.which driver , customer pair had more orders?
+13.Which driver , customer pair had more orders?

-14.which area got highest trips in which duration ?
+14.Which area got highest trips in which duration ?

-15.which area got the highest fares, cancellations,trips ?
+15.Which area got the highest fares, cancellations,trips ?

-16.which duration got the highest trips and fares ?
+16.Which duration got the highest trips and fares ?

-17.which area got highest trips in which duration ?
+17.Which area got highest trips in which duration ?

 18.What is the quote acceptance rate , estimate to search for quote rates?

-19.what is quote to booking rate , booking cancellation rate
+19.What is quote to booking rate , booking cancellation rate

-20.Trips which are cancelled bt customers?
+20.Trips which are cancelled by customers?